-Marketers who have used AdRoll in the past have reported as much as a 265 percent lift in sales.
+Pros: Marketers who have used AdRoll in the past have reported as much as a 265 percent lift in sales.

-With AdRoll, you pay for ad space, and AdRoll retains a small percentage for serving your ad.
+Cons: With AdRoll, you pay for ad space, and AdRoll retains a small percentage for serving your ad.
 Your total spend is the cost of buying ad space to deliver your ads.